Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 But did you know that, even if you use “free” platforms or services to buy and sell stuff, it is not really free?
 No, instead of paying with your money, you pay with your valuable data.

-|PM|, on the other hand, does not seek revenues from selling off your data or through fees.
+The :term:`Particl Marketplace`, on the other hand, does not seek revenues from selling off your data or through fees.
 It doesn’t need that data and income because there are no corporate interests behind it.
 Instead, the Particl team is sponsored entirely by community donations and aims to become self-perpetual, but without compromising you.

 *You will be able to save more or make more money by cutting out the middle-man*